-In order to increase the accuracy of our data, the speed with which we do our work, and the information discovered about the past, we are incorporating cutting edge techniques and developing our own new techniques to document the archaeology.
+In order to increase the accuracy of our data, the speed with which we do our work, and the information discovered about the past, we are incorporating new techniques of archaeological documentation.
 Here are some of the techniques we currently use:

 REFLECTANCE TRANSFORMATION IMAGING (RTI)